Cepeen/cepeen.github.io/README.md

 ﻿# Cepeen Personal Portfolio Website

 This is my personal portfolio website, built using Jekyll.
-It showcases my projects, Skills, and provides information about me.
+It showcases my projects, skills, and provides information about me.

 ## Features